inclusivenaming/website/content/language/evaluation-framework.md

 This framework is intentionally non-prescriptive.
 The intention in this work is to reduce harm for the community; let harm reduction guide your decisions.

-### First-order concerns
+### First-order concerns: bias, stereotypes, and a history of injustice

-First-order concerns are characterized by:

-- Overtness: regardless of its use in the context of code or technology, there is little to no ambiguity outside of technology as to whether the language in question indicates harm
-- Identity-specificity: language in question specifically unambiguously identifies a group of people
+First-order concerns should be immediate candidates for replacement and correspond to the following principles:

+- Do not use a term or phrase if it perpetuates bias or stereotypes.
+- Do not use terms associated with identity or status of a historically underrepresented group in a way that is negative or judgmental.
+- Avoid use of terms and phrases that are unnecessarily gendered.

+You can use the following questions to evaluate whether a term is discordant with the principles:

-#### Is the term overtly racist?
+1. Is the term racist?

-Examples include “master/slave”.
+    - i.e. “master/slave”.

-#### Is the term overtly sexist, transphobic, or pejorative about a gender identity?
+2. Is the term sexist, transphobic, or pejorative about a gender identity?

-Examples do _not_ include “transclusion” of dependencies, or “binary” operators.

-#### Is the term overtly ableist, or pejorative to neurodiverse or disabled people
+3. Is the term ableist, or pejorative to neurodiverse or disabled people?

-Examples include performing “sanity checks”.
+    - i.e. performing “sanity checks”.

-#### Is the term overtly homophobic?
+4. Is the term homophobic or exlcusionary to non-straight people?

-Examples do not include “homogenizing” or “homogenous” data.
+5. Is the term biased, or does it assign positive connotation to some characteristics and negative to others?

-### Second-order concerns
+### Second-order concerns: violence, injustice and cultural appropriation

-Second-order concerns are characterized by:

-- Ambiguity: outside the context of code or technology, language might have connotations related to harmful scenarios like war, militarization, or policing, but the actual etymology of the term is not related to harm of a specific identity
-- Lack of specific identity: concerns in this category do not target specific identities, or do so in a non-overt way

-#### Is the term violent?

-Examples include “KILL” commands in Unix systems.
+Second order concerns correspond to the following principles, and should be strongly considered for future removal:

+- Avoid use of unnecessarily violent, oppressive, or elitist terms.
+- Avoid terms or phrases that originate from a history of injustice, oppression, or identity-based discrimination except when referring to the actual historical events.
+- Avoid terms which are culturally appopriated

+You can use the following questions to evaluate whether a term is discordant with the principles:

-#### Is the term militaristic?
+1. Is the term violent and could a non-violent replacement be used?

-Examples include “marshal/unmarshal”.
+    - i.e. "kill" commands
+2. Does the historical context of a term, regardless of its current useage, originate from or link to a historicial context of injustice, opression or identity-based descrimination?
+    - i.e. "grandfathering in" services
+3. Is the term cuturally appropriated or otherwise does it have a history of being used pejoratively?
+    - i.e. "opening the kimono", or having a "pow-wow"

-### Third-order concerns
+### Third-order concerns: language clarity

-Third-order concerns are characterized by:
+Third-order concerns center around language clarity and correspond to the following principles:

 - Clarity: is the language in use a metaphor that could be described more precisely using different words?